As revealed to God’s Messenger

 It is like climbing a great mountain.
 You start off and you realize it is really steep, and you do not have the right kind of shoes for it, and the things that you are bringing along are not really the things you really need, and you find you do not have the strength to get very far.
 You do not have the provisions.
 Your expectations were perhaps too romantic.
 You thought this was going to be easy.

 Or it proves to be hard, and you really do not have the strength to undertake it.
 So you settle for something much less in life.
 You tell yourself, “Oh, well.
 This relationship will be good enough for me,” or “This job will be good enough for me.”
-You compromise yourself, and you give your life to things that really have no promise.
+And you compromise yourself, and you give your life to things that really have no promise.
 You give your life to people who are really not going anywhere.
 And though you might feel more secure or relieved of the challenge, in your heart there is a great depression, a great misgiving.

 It is for this reason that your spiritual practice must focus on building and maintaining the Four Pillars of your life.
 This requires a lot of time and energy and does not look very spiritual at all.
 Most of these activities are quite mundane and perhaps do not fit in with your ideals or your ambitions.

-But if you are to have a real foundation to weather the difficulties of life, to navigate the Great Waves of change that are coming to the world and to be prepared for the requirements and the opportunities that living a greater life will reveal, you must have this foundation.
-Otherwise, you are fooling yourself.
+But if you are to have a real foundation to weather the difficulties of life, to navigate the Great Waves of change that are coming to the world, to be prepared for the requirements and the opportunities that living a greater life will reveal, you must have this foundation.
+Otherwise, you are really fooling yourself.
 Your will and ambition alone will not be enough.
 Obsession will not be enough.
 Eccentricity will only weaken you and lead you to failure.

 There are many spiritual teachers in the world who will promise you abundance and enlightenment, fulfillment or spiritual powers, but there are very few of them that will teach you to build the foundation for living a greater life engaged in a greater set of activities and responsibilities.
 They are selling you on an idea, on a dream, on a hope and a wish.
 But in the real preparation, people have to work hard and build a foundation.

-God will not give you anything greater to do until you have this foundation, until you are ready, until you have the strength and the maturity necessary to assume a greater responsibility.
+For God will not give you anything greater to do until you have this foundation, until you are ready, until you have the strength and the maturity necessary to assume a greater responsibility.

 People think that they are ready, but they are not ready.
 They expect that God will reveal to them what they are to do, or they will invent great purposes for themselves, but they are not ready.
-They are driven by their ambition, their personal needs or the desire for recognition from others.
+They are driven by their ambition, their personal need or the desire for recognition from others.
 Perhaps their motivations are more genuine and represent a deep spiritual need, but until they have the foundation, they cannot go very far.
 And if they think they are really advancing, then it is all the product of their imagination.

 Here the demands of a real life exceed what people expect.
-These demands exceed what many people are willing to give and what they are willing to do.
+These demands exceed what many people are willing to give, what they are willing to do.
 They want to be at the top of the mountain right away.
 So they think that there is some kind of elevator that will take them there or secret passage that will shoot them to the top, for they are unwilling or unable to make the real journey.

-Today you have many spiritual teachers and advocates who claim to have great powers and great connections and offer expedient means to achieve spiritual power and enlightenment.
+So today you have many spiritual teachers and advocates who claim to have great powers and great connections and to offer expedient means to achieve spiritual power and enlightenment.
 But, really, it is all a mirage.
 It is based upon hope and expectation and not upon true ability.
 For they themselves have not built the Four Pillars of their lives, thinking that to do so is beneath them, is unworthy of their attention and does not represent the exaltation of their goals and expectations.

 You must build the foundation if you are to live a greater life.
 You must have the strength.
 You must have the humility to do this work.
 You must break free of other relationships and influences that keep you from attending to these greater matters.
-While other people are idly talking about the accumulation of wealth, power or spiritual fulfillment, you must attend to really building the foundation.
+While other people are idly talking about the accumulation of wealth or power or spiritual fulfillment, you must attend to really building the foundation.